taalexander/qiskit-terra/openpulse/openpulse_proposal.md

 |                      | `jobs`          | `cancel`    |
 |                      | `retrieve_job`  | `result`    |

 The client requires tools and interfaces to easily build Qobjs in order to run experiments.
 Qiskit currently provides this behavior for OpenQASM experiments with its `QuantumCircuit`, `Unroller` and `transpiler`.
-The aim of this proposal is to outline a path for integrating PULSE in QISkit.
+Moving forward Qiskit plans to designate the `DAGCircuit` as the reference circuit implementation and all representations will compile to/from this.
+Consequently there will be less of an emphasis placed on the QuantumCircuit, which will more or less become a builder for the `DAGCircuit` The aim of this proposal is to outline a path for integrating PULSE in QISkit.

-## Recommended Solution
+## Design and Questions
+- Builder for pulse experiments, `PulseBuilder`.
+  - `PulseBuilder` has list of `Command`s.
+  - `Command` is OpenPulse command ie.
+    - `InputPulse`
+    - `Acquire`
+    - `FrameChange`
+    - ...
+  - `CompositeCommand` is grouping of commands on multiple qubits.
+  - Enforces proper time sequencing for commands ie. no overlap.
+  - Commands apply to qubits.
+  - How are qubits represented?
+    - Qubits are physical as a given pulse will only apply to its respective qubit.
+    - Builder could consume configuration on initialization
+      - Optionally consumes `BackendDefaults`.
+      - Builder then creates list of:
+        - `QuantumRegister`s
+        - `ClassicalRegister`s
+        - `MemorySlot`s
+      - Builder creates `PulseLibrary` (list) that stores pulses.
+  - `cmd_def` is returned from `backend_defaults`.
+    - `QuantumCircuit` will define new `Instruction` `InstructionCommand`.
+        - `InstructionCommand` relates a PULSE `Command` to a QASM `Instruction`
+    - On initialization `PulseBuilder` builds a `InstructionCommand` hash table (`dict`) from `cmd_def`.
+      - Ie. to request instruction for CX gate from qubit 1 to qubit 2
+        - `experiment.instruction['cx'][(qc1,qc2)]`
+        - Handles instruction directionality.
+    - `Experiment` initializes with `PulseBuilder`
+      - `Experiment` consists of list of `PulseBuilder` instructions

+  - `Kernel` callable on measurement result.
+    - Returns filtered measurement result.
+    - Not on backend.
+    - Extension may provide common implementations
+  - `Discriminator` callable on measurement result.
+    - Returns discriminated measurement result.
+    - Not on backend.
+    - Extension may provide common implementations

+- How do we build `PULSE` from `QASM`?
+  - Desire a given `QuantumCircuit` to be compiled to pulse `Experiment`.
+  - `QuantumCircuit` builds to `DAGCircuit`
+  - `Experiment` builds to `DAGScheduler`
+  - `compile` is passed list of `QuantumCircuits`,`Experiments`,`PulseBuilder` and `layout`.
+  -

 ### Rudimentary API definition